NatashaR1294/github.io/README.md

-Read index on main brnach
+Read index on main branch
 Locate other branches and read in following order:
 UATSpace
 Objectives
-Appriciation
+Final